baanshabriri/forum-social/README.md

 A full-stack Hacker News style application built with FastAPI, PostgreSQL, Next.js, and Docker Compose.

-The project supports authentication, post submission, voting, threaded comments, rate limiting, and a modern frontend.
-It is designed to be async-safe, production-ready, and easy to extend.
+The project supports authentication, post submission, voting, nested comments, search posts, rate limiting, and a modern frontend.
+It is designed to be async-safe and easy to extend.
+It's not production-ready yet.

 ---